-Positioned in the heart of Kuala Lumpur, sits The Regency Scholars Hotel approximately 1km from the iconic Petronas Twin Tower.
-For reservation, please contact 03-2733 3320 6000, or email to theregencyscholarshotel@gmail.com.
+The Regency Scholar's Hotel is located approximately 1 km from the iconic Petronas Twin Tower.
+This property is conveniently situated in the Kuala Lumpur City Centre part and close to attractions and an interesting dining option which also offers free Wi-Fi in all rooms.
+For reservation, please contact 03-2733 3320, or email to theregencyscholarshotel@gmail.com.